aaronli04/object-permanence/README.md

 `scooter-black` shows a harder semantic failure mode than simple false positives.
 The same rider+scooter entity is broken into parallel `motorcycle`, `person`, and `car` tracks, so temporal consistency alone is not enough to resolve the class identity.

 ![DAVIS scooter-black failure](assets/readme/davis-scooter-black-failure.jpg)

+**Why `breakdance` is not the hero image**

+`breakdance` still passes the heuristic table above because most detections are correctly labeled `person` and the clip contains several long-lived person tracks.
+The problem is qualitative: the highest-hit person tracks often belong to spectators at the frame edge, while the acrobat appears in lower-hit tracks such as `track_10`.
+That makes it a good stress clip for detector behavior, but a poor showcase for “primary subject tracked correctly.”

 These DAVIS examples reinforce the same lesson as the ball examples above: the linker is often stronger than the detector.
 Stable boxes and long relinked tracks are necessary, but they do not guarantee that the semantic class is correct.